How do we research, choose and list Days?

 If you want to prefix the name of the day with something like ‘National’ or ‘International’ without potentially getting into trouble then this is a good route for you but requires governmental endorsement.
 The rules and processes vary by country/territory/state but often require a petition process to create a ‘Holiday’.

-In the US, our experience suggests that you need 100,000 signatures on an e-petition gathered within a 30 day period to formalise a ‘national holiday’.
+In the US, our experience suggests that you need 100,000 signatures on an e-petition gathered within a 30 day period to formalize a ‘national holiday’.
 You’ll need to do some research to find out the process for where you want to celebrate.

 To get things going you’ll probably want to be looking at some large-scale PR and some significant existing interest to get the momentum and buy-in required to make your day a success.
 This route does require a lot of work but could end up being a great investment of time when you’re Day becomes a National, International or World holiday.